michaelzive/Decision-Wizard/README.md

 # Angular Dynamic Decision Wizard

-An elegant, dynamic wizard component for Angular that guides users through a decision tree of questions — with branching logic, async validations, route summaries, and a polished Material UI.
+A dynamic wizard component for Angular that guides users through a decision tree of questions — with branching logic, async validations, route summaries, and a polished Material UI.

-This project is ideal for building guided workflows, onboarding flows, form-based diagnostics, or decision engines — and is designed to be modular, extensible, and embeddable in enterprise or public-facing Angular applications.
+This project is ideal for building guided workflows, onboarding flows, form-based diagnostics, or decision engines.

 ---

 ## ✨ Features